shireenf-ibm/stackrox/roxctl/netpol/connectivity/map/explain_analysis.md

 - it also specifies the networking resource(s) and reasons for the denied connections from `src` to `dst` under internal section `Denied connections` on both egress and ingress directions

-2. `src`=>`dst` connections which are not captured by policies and derived from system-default allow all are grouped under a separate section: `All Connections due to the system default (Allow all)` (if found)
+2. `src`=>`dst` connections which are not captured by policies and derived from system-default "allow all" are grouped under a separate section: `All Connections due to the system default (Allow all)` (if found)